 CrypticRock.com – Very true.
 Music is a form of expression for listeners, as well as the creators.
 My last question is pertaining to films.
 CrypticRock.com covers all kinds of music, but we also have an interest in Horror films.
 If you are a fan of Horror films, do you have any favorites?

 Dawn Michele – Well, I actually have an overactive imagination.
 I cannot really watch a lot of Horror because I will literally scare myself to death, and spend weeks recovering.
-Every once in a while, there are things which appeal to me where I have to watch it.
-I think I mostly like joke type Horror like Shaun of the Dead (2004).
-I am big into Zombie films, unless the zombies run fast, then I cannot handle it anymore (laughs).
+Every once in a while, there are things that appeal to me and I have to watch it.
+I think I mostly like joke-type Horror like Shaun of the Dead (2004).
+I am big into Zombie films unless the zombies run fast, then I cannot handle it anymore (laughs).
 The Walking Dead is my favorite TV show.
-There are certain things my brain can accept and other things they cannot (laughs).
+There are certain things my brain can accept and other things it cannot (laughs).

 No comment